NHSDigital/ra-sandbox/input/pagecontent/remove-reasonable-adjustment-record.md

 </div>

-The following resource types will be deleted from the record if consent is not granted i.e.
+The following resource types will be deleted from the record:

 * [Patient Flag](StructureDefinition-PatientFlag.html)
 * [Programme Flag](StructureDefinition-ProgrammeFlag.html)